Kratom Guides

 (LEGAL)

 Kratom is legal in the state of Nebraska, and it seems as though very little has been done when it comes to taking action against the herb.
-In many states, bills have risen to have the herb declared as a controlled substance, but this is not the case with the state of Nebraska.
+In many states, bills have risen to have the herb declared as a controlled substance, but this is not the case in the state of Nebraska.

 As far as Nebraska is concerned, anyone, which includes minors, can purchase and use kratom.
 It’s also legal to farm, distribute, and sell the substance within the state.
 There are currently no laws or regulations regarding the herb in this state.